Our Top 5 DNA Testing Companies of 2018

 - Once your friend or relative receives the kit, they should activate it by following the instructions included with the package.

-- Visit the AncestryDNA site and click “Order Now” to purchase a kit for $99 (with free shipping).
+- Visit the AncestryDNA site and click “Order Now” to purchase a kit for as low as $59 (with free shipping).
 You can choose to ship to yourself or to a recipient in the same country as you.

 - Before completing your purchase, you’ll need to create an account using your name, email address, and a password.